-4. Community Engagement
+14. Community engagement

-Whilst community engagement is not prescribed for the Plan, Kingston intends to update and release the Plan each year, in order to enhance our community's understanding of how rates work, and how Council's budgeted income is derived each year.
+Whilst community engagement is not prescribed for the Plan, Kingston intends to update and release the Plan each year to enhance our community's understanding of how rates work, and how Council's budgeted income is derived on a yearly basis.